 A traceability audit of four bodies in storage was undertaken.
-This included bodies from both the community and hospital including those with same and similar names and one in long term storage.
+This included bodies from both the community and hospital, including those with same and similar names and one in long term storage.
 Details were cross checked against identity bands and the mortuaries' electronic database.
-No discrepancies were found.
+One minor discrepancy relating to a year of birth in a mortuary register was noted.
+This error was immediately rectified.

-Audits were conducted of tissue taken at PM examination for five cases.
+Audits were conducted of tissue taken at PM examination for three cases.
 Information was crosschecked between the mortuary documentation, Coroner's paperwork, family wishes forms, the laboratory database, and tissue blocks and slides being stored.
 No discrepancies were found.